 Moving to the southwest area, Bai Nho Beach’ waters are bright blue and if you continue your journey you can reach the most beautiful beaches of the island, Vinh Trieu Duong Beach, or Ngu Phung Beach & Marina, Dong Hai Beach…

-Since few years, Phu Quy Island is facing like other beaches in Asia an environmental issue, with plastic pollution.
-Please contribute to the environment saving efforts of local authorities by putting your trash in the right place and bringing reusable items for usage.
+Since a few years ago, Phu Quy Island is facing like other beaches in Asia an environmental issue, with plastic pollution.
+Please contribute to the environment-saving efforts of local authorities by putting your trash in the right place and bringing reusable items for usage.

 You can explore virginal islets